Michael Massey Player Props: Royals vs. Tigers

-Michael Massey -- with a slugging percentage of .194 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals against the Detroit Tigers, with Eduardo Rodriguez on the hill, on July 19 at 8:10 PM ET.
+The Kansas City Royals, including Michael Massey (.188 on-base percentage in past 10 games, 79 points below season-long percentage), battle starting pitcher Michael Lorenzen and the Detroit Tigers at Kauffman Stadium, Thursday at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Tigers.
+He had a one-hit showing in his previous game (1-for-3) against the Tigers.

 Michael Massey Game Info & Props vs. the Tigers